oran950/GIt_Instructions/README.md

-### If you are using Windows, download and install Git Bash.
+## If you are using Windows, download and install Git Bash.
 For Linux or Mac, Git is typically pre-installed.

 # Create a new directory for your project and navigate into it
-mkdir gitproject
+mkdir gitproject <br / >
 cd gitproject

 # Initialize a Git repository